cocos/cocos-docs/en/scripting/typescript.md

     }
     ```

-**Note**: The public, private modifiers of TypeScript does not affect the default visibility of the member in the **Properties** panel, and the default visibility still depends on whether the member variable name begins with an underscore.
+> **Note**: the public, private modifiers of TypeScript does not affect the default visibility of the member in the **Properties** panel, and the default visibility still depends on whether the member variable name begins with an underscore.

 ## Intellisense